How To Fix “cannot decode raw data” (NSURLErrorDomain:-1015) WordPress Error.

-What struck me as odd was that at the very moment I open and read the email, I was able to successfully open a Chrome web browser and load the customer’s website with ease.
+What struck me as odd was that when I opened and read the email, I could easily open a Chrome web browser and load the customer’s website.

 I responded to the customer’s email, informing the customer I could access the website without issue.
 I requested the customer to send me screenshots of what they were seeing.

-A few moments passed, but sure enough, the customer send screenshots of their website loaded in a browser and displaying Chinese text.
+A few moments passed, but sure enough, the customer sent screenshots of their website loaded in a browser and displaying Chinese text.

-Seeing the customer used Firefox web browser, I too opened a Firefox web browser only to discover that the website loaded to an all white screen.
+Seeing the customer using the Firefox web browser, I, too, opened a Firefox web browser only to discover that the website loaded to an all-white screen.

 What on earth could be causing this “kiss of death” white screen for this WordPress website?

-I then searched for last updated or modified files sorted in descending order by modified date.
-No success, still a white screen of death.
+I then searched for the last updated or modified files sorted in descending order by modified date — no success, still a white screen of death.

 I then searched error log files for roughly 30 minutes and found nothing out of the normal or ordinary that might raise an eyebrow.